dipakrakshe5-boop/sellandsource-site/README.md

 # Sell & Source Website

-This is the official website for Sell & Source.
+This is the website for Sell & Source.

-## Pages
-- Home (index.html)
-- About (about.html)
-- Vendors (vendors.html)
-- Contact (contact.html)

-## Deployment
+## Deployment Steps

-1. Upload these files to a GitHub repo.
+1. Push this code to a **GitHub repository**.
-2. Connect the repo to Netlify.
-3. Done!

-Forms are powered by [Formspree](https://formspree.io).
+2. Go to [Netlify](https://app.netlify.com/), click **New Site from Git**.
+3. Connect your GitHub account and select the repository.
+4. Set branch to **main** (or master).
+5. Netlify will build and deploy automatically.
+6. Go to your Netlify project settings → Domain management → Add custom domain.
+7. Enter **sellandsource.com** and update DNS in Spaceship to point to Netlify.

+Your site will now be live! 🚀